asherbhs/asherbhs.github.io/apl-book/_sources/trees/trees.md

         - distances between nodes?
         - oh no it's O(nd)
     - parent vector
+    - challenge:
+        - on paper, draw a simple tree and write down the nested representation, depth vector, path matrix, and parent vector for the tree
+        - use an interpreter to check your answers
 - parent vector representation
     - this is super great
     - basic operations